1777TheVikings/1777-2018Vision/README.md

 All video is recorded to the directory listed in `RECORD_LOCATION` of `constants.py`.
 This can be changed directly by editing the variable or by setting the `VISION_RECORD_LOCATION` environment variable (preferrable for testing on a separate computer).
 In our case, the value is preset to save videos to an SD card labelled "My Files".

+## Changing pipelines

+You can define your own vision processing pipelines by creating a new Python file in `processors`.
+All files in that folder must define a class `Processor(processor.ProcessorBase)`, fully implementing the abstract base class `ProcessorBase`.
+You can then easily swap between processors by selecting the desired file/module name in the `PROCESSOR` file of `constants.py`.

 ## Camera/pipeline settings

 Various settings for the camera and the vision processing pipeline can be found in `vision_settings.json`.
 The file path can be manually edited in `SETTINGS_FILE` of `constants.py` or with the environment variable `VISION_SETTINGS_FILE`.
 By default, the file path directs to a copy of the settings file on an SD card (the reason for this will be made clear later), not the file in this repository.
 Move the file and/or edit the path accordingly.

 ## Calibration